PACE Curriculum

 Our students are distinct individuals with unique goals and interests.
 That's why our curriculum ensures that students have a foundational understanding of the key business functions, but the majority of each student's academic plan is fully customizable.
 We have a breadth of majors and minors to choose from, and students can augment in-class learning with cooperative education, internships, and international study experiences of their choosing.

-The Lindner College of Business has repeatedly been named one of the best business schools in the United States by U.S. News & World Report, Bloomberg Businessweek, and The Princeton Review.
+Lindner has repeatedly been named one of the best business schools in the United States by U.S. News & World Report and Bloomberg Businessweek.
 For more rankings information, visit our rankings page.

 Character